slhome2010/attributipro.doc/docs/tools/defragmentation.md

 | 8  | 6  |
 | 9  | 8  |

-From this point forward, the **Group** with `attribute_group_id = 1` will be referred to as the **Parsing Group**.
+Going forward, the **Group** with `attribute_group_id = 1` will be referred to as the **Parsing Group**.

-Defragmentation can take a significant amount of time, especially in stores with a large number of attributes or products.
-If hosting resources are insufficient, timeouts may occur.
-The tool allows separate defragmentation of **Groups** and **Attributes**.
+The defragmentation process may take a significant amount of time, particularly for stores with a large number of attributes or products.
+If hosting resources are insufficient, a timeout may occur.
+The settings allow for separate defragmentation of **Groups** or **Attributes**.

 | ![Defragmentation](/img/tutorial/defrag.png) |
 |:--:|
 | *Defragmentation tools settings* |

 :::info
-To create a **Parsing Group**, you only need to defragment **Groups**.
+To obtain the **Parsing Group**, it is sufficient to defragment only the **Groups**.
 :::

-After defragmentation, the **Parsing Group** should appear in all trees, marked with the 🏠 icon.
+After defragmentation, the **Parsing Group** should appear in all trees, marked with a 🏠 icon.
 If the icon does not appear, try clearing your browser cache.

 :::tip
-If the **Parsing Group** is already in use and contains **Attributes**, but needs to be cleared, you can create a new group with the same name and use the Drag-and-Drop method to transfer all attributes there.
-Then, rename the old **Parsing Group**.
+If the **Parsing Group** is already in use and contains **Attributes**, but you need to clear it, you can create a new group with the same name, transfer all attributes to it using Drag-and-Drop technology, and then rename the old **Parsing Group**.
 :::

-## Defragmentation and Parsing Group Setup
+## Defragmentation and Preparation of the Parsing Group

 <iframe width="100%" height="515" src="https://www.youtube.com/embed/8OcO_4L7iBU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>